JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 ## Synapse Segmentation Post-processing

+Workflows A-C may not be suitable for all data and analysis needs.
+Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes when, for example, analying connecitivty between multiple neuron pairs in a volume ([see below](#use-case-for-running-synapse-segmentation-and-synapse-segmentation-post-processing-independently)).

+This will only run the Synapse Segmentation Post-processing steps (image closing, watershed segmentation, size filering) and colocalization analysis with a neuron mask.

 Usage:

-    ./synapse_pipeline.nf --pipeline collocate_synapses --output /directory/nextflowresults/log.log --synapse_model /directory/synapse.h5 --n1 /directory/export.n5  --n1_in_dataset n1/s0 --presynapse /directory to results from running classify synapses/classify_synapses.n5 --presynapse_in_dataset presynapse_seg/s0 --presynaptic_stage2_threshold 400 --presynaptic_stage2_percentage 0.5
+    ./synapse_pipeline.nf --pipeline collocate_synapses --output /OUTPUT_DIR/LOGNAME.log --n1 /N5_DIR/N5NAME.n5  --n1_in_dataset N1NAME/s0 --presynapse /PRESYNAPSE_DIR/N5NAME.n5 --presynapse_in_dataset PRESYNAPSENAME/s0 --output_dir /OUTPUT/DIR --presynaptic_stage2_threshold 400 --presynaptic_stage2_percentage 0.5

-Workflows A-C may not be suitable for all data and analysis needs.
-Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes when analying connecitivty between multiple neuron pairs in a volume.
-For example, imagine you wanted to quantify connectivity reciprocally between two neurons (instead of quantifying connectivity between two neurons in just one direction as described in Workflow A).
-Using only Workflow A to do this would run Synapse Segmentation on the same presynaptic data twice.

-To avoid this unecessary computation time and expense, you can use --pipeline collocate_synapses.
-This will run only the Synapse Segmentation Post-processing steps (image closing, watershed segmentation, size filering) and colocalization analysis.
-Thus, you can run Workflow A once to quantify connections from neuron 1 to neuron 2.
-Then run --pipeline collocate_synapses to quantify presynaptic sites in neuron 2.
-Then run --pipeline collocate_synapses again to quantify connections from neuron 2 to neuron 1.
-This requires additional user input, but avoids running Synapse Segmentation twice on the same data.
-These tools can also be used to quantify connectivity using data types beyond those described here (e.g. genetically restricted presynaptic sites with ubiquitous postsynaptic sites and a neuron  mask).

-Below parameters that would produce the result desribed above are indicated.

 ### Required Parameters

 | Argument   |           Description                                                                 |